 - Use and regularly update software that protects against viruses, spyware, and malware

-- Look for signs of an encrypted website when providing sensitive personal information such as credit card, banking information, or SSNs online; key identifiers include a website address for the website’s login page that begins with “https” and a padlock icon in your browser status bar
+- When providing sensitive personal information such as credit card, banking information, or SSNs online, make sure the website is encrypted; Look for the “https” and a padlock icon in the browser status bar of the website.

 What activities should I avoid when browsing the web?

-- Beware of downloading files or programs from unfamiliar websites: if a download seems too good to be true, it probably is—don’t risk it!
+- Beware of free content or downloading files or programs from unfamiliar websites: if it seems too good to be true, it probably is —don’t risk it!

 - Beware of websites that prompt you to click a link to run software